scdev0/nextjs-blog/posts/2020-07-01-not-code-then-config.md

 ---
-title: 'If It's Not Code Then It Must Be Config/Environment'
+title: If It's Not Code Then It Must Be Config/Environment
 date: '2020-07-01'
 ---